Safeguard your business with a Lasting Power of Attorney

 Most people understand that a Lasting Power of Attorney (LPA) allows you to nominate someone to take decisions on your behalf, if you become incapacitated in some way.

 However, it’s much less well known that an LPA can also be put in place for a business, where the sudden illness of the owner could have serious ramifications for the business and its workforce.
-This is especially topical given the current health crisis.

 A sensible precaution